swipswaps/oci-hpc-runbook-rocky/README.md

 After a few minutes, the instances will turn green meaning it is up and running.
 You can now SSH into it.
 After clicking on the name of the instance, you will find the public IP.
 You can now connect using `ssh opc@xx.xx.xx.xx` from the machine using the key that was provided during the creation.

+**If you are using Oracle Linux 7.6 on a machine with GPU's, during instance definition, selet the advanced options at the bottom, select image and make sure to take one that contains GPU in its name.
+That will remove the need to install any driver**

 #### Block Storage

 **If you are running an HPC shape to run Rocky on CPUs, you can skip this part as you already have local storage on your machine.
 However, you will still need to mount it**